 Answer: Sinus infections symptoms can overlap with lots of other conditions, for example, migraines, common cold and general facial discomfort for other reasons.
 Though discolored drainage can be a sign of a sinus infection, it doesn’t necessarily mean that you have one.
 The duration of your symptoms can be the best indicator.
 If symptoms continue longer than seven to ten days that you cannot treat at home with over-the-counter medicines, then it would be time to see a medical professional for potential antibiotics.

 Question: So what is the typical sinus-infection treatment for people who have chronic issues?

-Answer: First thing, we want to get a history and understand if this is just an acute event or a recurring pattern.
-Does it have any remarkable correlation with seasons, or maybe exposures to cats or dogs, or some kind of activity like raking the yard or mowing the grass?
-Then we can start putting together a picture of somebody with allergies.
-And we can skin test to find out if things that float around in the air are what land in your nose and cause it to swell shut and trap the mucous.
-Skin testing is a very reliable way to know that when they correlate with the clinical history.
-On the other hand, if this is something that has been grinding on and just not gotten better, and antibiotics have failed, it’s probably a good time to get a CT scan of the sinuses and look at the anatomy.
+Answer: First, we want to get your history and understand if this is just an acute event or a recurring pattern.
+We look to see if there were any correlations with seasons or exposures.
+Then we can start putting together a picture of someone with allergies.
+We often use allergy testing to determine if someone is overacting to an environmental substance such as animal dander, pollen, dust mites or mold.
+Sometimes a CT scan of the sinuses to look at the anatomy can help.
+Typical sinus infection treatment starts with over-the-counter medicine, including nasal sprays.
+We would also use decongestants to help thin mucus in combination with nasal rinses.
+If symptoms persist, we may treat with antibiotics.
+If this is something that has been continuing and antibiotics have failed, it’s probably a good time to get a CT scan of the sinuses and look at the anatomy.
 Also, see if in fact there is an air-fluid level that would suggest a chronic or acute sinus infection as part of it.